Eviction, what can happen to me?

 How does an eviction affect me after I move?

-Once an eviction action is filed, it is a permanent public record.
-This record cannot be expunged.
+Once an eviction action is filed, it is a public record that can be expunged under limited circumstances (for more information on eviction expungements, please go to our expungement page).
 Landlords often do background checks when someone fills out an application to be a tenant.
 Some landlords will not rent to people against whom an eviction action has been filed, even when the defendant wins or the case is dropped.

 If you are evicted, the judge may issue a money judgment against you.
 A money judgment is a court order stating that you owe the landlord money.
 This judgment can often include attorney’s fees, court costs, late fees, interest, and treble damages.
 Court judgments affect your credit rating.
 Also, if the landlord gets a money judgment, he can garnish your wages or get a court order to take some of your property to pay off the judgment.
 The landlord can also require that you appear in court every so often to answer questions about your income and assets.
 If you get such a notice to appear (for a “supplemental proceeding”), you must go.
 If you do not go, a warrant for your arrest may be issued by the court.
 This warrant is issued because you did not appear when ordered, not because you cannot pay.